COVID-19 | School Updates and Information

 - Monitor your child's social media intake.

-Food Services During Closure
+Food Services During Summer

 Additional food service options:

-- Parents & caregivers can text the word “FOOD” or “COMIDA” to 877-877, enter in a full address or zip code to find the nearest sites.
+- Parents & caregivers can text the word “FOOD” or “COMIDA” to 877-877.
+Enter in a full address or zip code to find the nearest sites.

 Frequently Asked Questions